iangmhill/mapc-tech-challenge/README.md

 - I can assume a relatively small number of data points (thousands, not millions).
 If I were actually handling millions of data points, I would have to aggregate them before sending them to the client.
 - I can use open source npm packages to abstract the Google Maps API into React components.
 - I don't need to worry about gzip or compression for size-optimized production code.

+## Design decisions (Work in progress)
+- CSS naming scheme and using SASS - CSS can get really complicated quickly
+- Proptypes
+- File structure